farspeak/farspeak-js/README.md

 // Make sure the return value has the same type const entity = await farspeak.entity("rentals").get<MyEntityType>(doc.id);

+// Get all entities:
+const result = await farspeak.entity("rentals").getAll<Rentals, "rentals">();
+console.log(result.rentals.length); // your IDE should recognize `rentals` prop
 ```

+Note: Please create your own `Rentals` type so that it can work with Typescript.

 The more specific you are about your requirements, the better the results will be.
 While a general list of paragraphs can work, it's not ideal.
 For the best outcome, clearly specify what you need, such as providing a list of amenities as an array of strings.